Pros & Cons of Becoming a Programmer Analyst: Should You Go For It?

 Pro: Advancement opportunities

 Don't see yourself coding for the rest of your life?
 You don't necessarily have to.
-Programmer analysts can become team leaders and project managers—organizing and motivating coders, but doing little (or no) coding themselves.
+Software developers can become team leaders and project managers—organizing and motivating coders, but doing little (or no) coding themselves.

-And don't forget, programmer analysts work in many different sectors, and for all kinds of organizations.
+And don't forget, developers work in many different sectors and for all kinds of organizations.
 Each will present different challenges and different advancement options.
 You can focus on coding, get into design, or even use your knowledge to solve a real-world problem (and launch your own startup).

 Con: Dealing with deadlines, working under pressure